 Dr. Law trained in medicine at The Middlesex Hospital Medical School at the University of London.
 He gained first hand experience of American medicine during a three month elective period at The Johns Hopkins Medical Institutions in the renowned Moore Clinic of Medical Genetics.
 When he graduated from medical school in the United Kingdom, he distinguished himself by winning all the major clinical prizes offered by his medical school (eight in all) including a gold medal in surgery, a scholarship in medicine and an award “to the most promising young doctor who has just finished his/her training.”
 This was the first and only time this had ever been accomplished by a single medical student in the history of this medical school.

 In 1994 he decided to return to his clinical roots and to become a medical practitioner in the Ithaca community.
-He joined and later took over the active medical practice of David Newman, MD who went on to be director of the student health center at Ithaca College.
-Dr. Law became an attending physician at the Cayuga Medical Center and has admitting privileges at the Cayuga Medical Center, Lakeside Nursing Home, Oak Hill Manor and the skilled nursing facility at Kendal at Ithaca.
+His first day was May 10, 1994 – coincidentally the same day as a total eclipse of the sun viewed from Ithaca.
+He joined and later took over the active internal medical practice of David Newman, MD who went on to be director of the student health center at Ithaca College.
+Dr. Law became an attending physician at the Cayuga Medical Center and has admitting privileges at the Cayuga Medical Center, Cayuga Ridge, and Oak Hill.

 He has been practicing medicine from this elegant Victorian Italianate house on Cayuga Street in downtown Ithaca since 1996.
 He has developed a practice that includes both primary care/internal medicine and endocrinology.
 To this end he has created a physician-nurse practitioner team.
 Patients benefit from alternating visits with Dr. Law and a nurse practitioner specializing in primary care/internal medicine or endocrinology/metabolic medicine.
 Well women visits are provided by a nurse practitioner specializing in women’s health.